chatwoot/docs/docs/handbook/engineering/enterprise-edition.md

 ## CI Pipeline for Community Edition
-We run a `Community Edition` pipeline over all the pull requests raised against Chatwoot to ensure that the updates don't break existing features.
+We run a `Community Edition` pipeline over all the pull requests raised against Chatwoot to ensure that the updates don't break existing features in the CE edition.
 This pipeline ensures stability by stripping off the `enterprise` folder from the codebase and running the full suite of tests against Chatwoot.